luoxiu/Schedule/README.md

 - Swift 4.x
 - All Apple platforms are supported!
-- And since there is no use of `NS` class, it should supports Linux, too!
+- And since there is no use of `NS` class, it should support Linux, too!

 ## Installation